NevenaMasovic777/Color-manager/README.md

   Any changes made by the application (e.g., adding or removing data) are saved back to the data.json file.
   If you need to reset or modify the data, you can manually edit the _data.json_ file.

+  FRONTEND APPLICATION

-  To run frontend application, go to /frontend folder and:
+  To run frontend application, move to /frontend folder and:

   1.  run npm install
   2.  npm run dev